 Transgenic seed varieties have been grown in Costa Rica since 1992 with all seeds being exported to other countries.
-Costa Rica has implemented legislation to regulate the import and cultivation of biotech crops but there is currently no requirement that foods containing biotech components be labeled.
-The Costa Rican National Biosafety Commission recently held its first meeting since 2014 where the group discussed numerous pending requests.
-The Minister of Agriculture showed strong support for a bill calling for a national moratorium to biotechnology that ended up being defeated in the Legislative Assembly.
+Costa Rica has implemented legislation to regulate the import and cultivation of genetically engineered crops but there is currently no requirement that foods containing genetically engineered components be labeled.
+The Costa Rican National Biosafety Commission has not met since February of 2018 as a result of internal legal issues.
+According to sources familiar with the situation, new members have been selected and the Commission will be able to start meeting again regularly.
+The last event for seed reproduction (cotton) was approved in June of 2017.